timholy/Cartesian.jl/README.md

 array `P` and a linear index `k` for which `P[k]` is equivalent to `@nref N A indexexpr`.
 Use this when it would be most convenient to implement an algorithm using linear-indexing.

-This can be convenient when an anonymous-function expression cannot not be evaluated at compile-time.
-For example, using an example from `Images`, suppose you wanted to iterate over each pixel and perform a calculation base on the color dimension of an array:
+This is particularly useful when an anonymous-function expression cannot be evaluated at compile-time.
+For example, using an example from `Images`, suppose you wanted to iterate over each pixel and perform a calculation base on the color dimension of an array.
+In particular, we have a function `rgb` which generates an RGB color from 3 numbers.
+We can do this for each pixel of the array in the following way:

 ```
 sz = [size(img,d) for d = 1:ndims(img)]